Why Insight Alone Doesn’t Heal: Nervous System Integration vs Understanding

 - You can recognize a familiar dynamic and still get pulled into it

 These responses aren’t chosen failures.
-They’re automatic stress responses, driven by how perception and decision-making change under pressure.
+They’re automatic stress responses driven by how the nervous system prioritizes survival.

 Conditioning is learned through experience, not explanation